MinerManGPU/Mining_Related/OverClock/KawPow/ReadMe.md

 # KawPow - Raven/Neoxa OC Values
-## Settings listed are for HiveOS Overclocking Dialog Box Entry<br /><br />Hashrates listed are for RVN, NEOX are slight higher<br /><br />Power listings are as reported by HiveOS Software, at the wall power will be higher to account for the motherboard and power supply efficiencies
+## Settings listed are for HiveOS Overclocking Dialog Box Entry.<br /><br />Hashrates listed are for RVN, NEOX are slight higher.<br /><br />Power listings are as reported by HiveOS Software, at the wall power will be higher to account for the motherboard, peripherals and power supply efficiencies.

 - Nvidia 1080 Ti
     - EVGA 1080 Ti FTW 3 Gaming